Envoyofhell/Pi-Calculator/README.md

 # Tabbed Multi-Calculator Deluxe++

-This is an interactive web application featuring multiple "calculators" or visualizers presented in a tabbed interface, enhanced with dynamic effects, a 3D background, and a bubble wrap clicker mini-game.
+This is an interactive web application featuring multiple "calculators" or visualizers presented in a tabbed interface, enhanced with dynamic effects, themed styling, and a bubble wrap clicker mini-game.

 ## Features